justinvt/jsdoc-Installer/README.md

     "Where has the jsdoc toolkit been installed?"

-The answer to this question is **JSDOC_ROOT** path mentioned above (once again, in our example it would be **/Users/sparkartguy/dev/jsdoc/jsdoc-toolkit**).
+The answer to this question is the path to jsdoc-toolkit which we asked you to remember above (only if you've moved it).
 If you haven't moved it, selecting the default will work just fine.

 You should also note what your answer is to: